AndrewSRea/Psychic-Game/README.md

 4. Guesses Left: will show the number of guesses the user has left.
 5. Your Guesses So Far: will show the specific letters that the user has typed, and will display those letters until the user either wins or loses.
 6. When the player wins, the "Wins" counter will increase and start the game over again.
-7. When the player loses, the "Losses" counter will increase and restart the game. without a page refresh.
+7. When the player loses, the "Losses" counter will increase and restart the game.